 Historically, much of the land that now constitutes the preserve had been farmed, and a house has existed here since 1872.
 From 1965 through 1981, the dwelling served as the homestead of renowned entomologist and author Dr. C. Brook Worth, who recognized the importance of the site to rare moths and protected the property from insecticide spraying.
-In 1981, he donated 177 acres to The Nature Conservancy for management as a nature preserve.
+In 1981, he donated 177 acres to the Conservancy for management as a nature preserve.

-The Southern Pine Barrens Priority Conservation Area
+Southern Pine Barrens Priority Conservation Area

-Striped bass, herring and alewife return from the ocean each year to spawn in rivers and streams, which also support over 50 threatened and endangered plant species and more than 40 animal species, including 27 wild orchid species, bald eagles, peregrine falcons and Pine Barrens tree frogs.
+- Supporting more than 50 threatened and endangered plant species and more than 40 animal species, including 27 wild orchid species, bald eagles, peregrine falcons and Pine Barrens tree frogs.

 The preserve is open to visitors from dawn until dusk.